 About St Peter’s

 St. Peter’s National School is a mixed, Catholic, primary school under the patronage of the Archdiocese of Armagh.
 It has a Board of Management (Chairperson Fr.
 Pat Mc Enroe PP) and a Parents’ Committee affiliated to the National Parents’ Council.
 Its structure is vertical with classes from Junior Infants to Sixth.
 It supports the primary school curriculum as outlined by the Department of Education and Skills and is active in School Self Evaluation.
 It has 240 pupils on roll at present (September 2018).
 St. Peter’s is a 13 teacher school with 9 classroom teachers, three Special Education Teachers and an administrative principal.
-The school has a Deputy Principal and one Assistant Principal 2 post holder.
-Ancillary staff includes Special Needs’ Assistants (2.83 with two job-sharing), secretary, cleaners and caretaker since August 2013 (employed under the Tús scheme).
+The school has a Deputy Principal and two Assistant Principal 2 post holders.
+Ancillary staff includes Special Needs’ Assistants, secretary and cleaners.

 St. Peter’s commitment to all matters green was the driving force behind the huge amount of work that has gone into the development of the school grounds.
 This endeavour has been rewarded with countless environmental awards both locally and nationally.
 St. Peter’s was granted its eighth Green Flag (Global Citizenship – Energy) in May 2016.
 We are currently involved in obtaining our Marine Environment Flag and participated in a national pilot project in the 2016/17 school year.
 This flag was awarded in the City North Hotel in May 2018

 The school also holds Platinum Awards from Louth County Council, in recognition of its commitment to the maintenance of the highest environmental standards and was winner of School of the Year at the Environmental Awards in 2011 and 2012.
 The title was retained in June 2013 and again, in June 2014 where St. Peter’s was awarded the highest marks in Co.
 Louth.
 We were delighted to once again be crowned School of the Year in the Ardee Municipal District in June 2018.
+2019 saw us awarded the highest marks once again.
 We are one of the select schools in the county to have received 5 stars at the annual GROW awards organised by Louth County Council.
-In 2015 we were crowned National Walk to School winners in an Taisce’s Big Travel Challenge.
+In 2019 we scored a record breaking 99% in the Eco-Tribes competition.
+In 2015 and 2019 we were crowned National Walk to School winners in an Taisce’s Big Travel Challenge.

 2016 saw special celebrations in the school to commemorate the centenary of the Easter Rising in 1916.
 March 15th 2016 was Proclamation Day and the tricolour was proudly raised in a well attended ceremony that included music, song and dance.
 The Proclamation was read once more and the school’s own proclamation for 2016 was on display.
 This event was followed up on June 9th with a special show, March to Glory, performed in the local Community Centre in front of an appreciative audience of six hundred parents, family and friends.
 Each child in the school was involved.
 Also launched on that night was a commemorative booklet Daichead Bliain ag Fás to celebrate the 40th anniversary of the opening of the new school as well as the Easter Rising.